NEUBIAS/training-resources/courses/2023_skimage_napari_beginners.md

 - allocate and index simple numpy arrays
 - use a Jupyter Notebook to run some python code

+Concretely, you should be able to run and understand this script: TODO

 Such knowledge could be acquired for example here:

 - [Software carpentry](https://swcarpentry.github.io/python-novice-inflammation/)